tce9232/Bon-Iver-Text-Bot/README.md

 Go to your Twilio dashboard and click on "Usage".
 Then your project name, then "Go to Phone Numbers".
 Click on the hyperlink of your phone number and scroll down to the bottom where it says "Messaging".

 Paste the forwarding address in the webhook address for "a message comes in".
+Add "/sms" to the end of the address.
 Save the changes.

 ## Test the Connection